 Dozens of five-star reviewers agree that there’s a lot to “love” about this double-decker desk.
 “There is plenty of room on my desk for my two large monitors, an organizer, two medium-sized plants, a keyboard and mouse, and there’s still room for my two cups and notebook — PLENTY big,” one reviewer says of the 60-inch workspace, adding, “I love that the monitors have their own platform.
 This is SO great for an ergonomic set up.”

-While similar-priced models often include an electric motor, many share that they are just fine with the manual crank: “At 5 foot, 6 inches, I crank the thing 53 times, and the height is perfect.
+While similar-priced models often include an electric motor, many share that they are just fine with the manual crank: “At five foot, six inches, I crank the thing 53 times, and the height is perfect.
 Cranking is much easier than I feared.
 The crank moves smoothly and quickly without a lot of pressure.
 I am happy I didn’t pay more for the electric one.”
 For the overall “value,” one commenter is smitten.
 “It is gorgeous and sleek with smooth edges, easy to assemble, sturdy, and well crafted.
 Very good price (free shipping), especially for 60 inches.
 I don’t recall the description mentioning this, but the crank can be placed on the left or right side, which is sooooo cool.”

 Best electric standing desk